windupb1rd/make_anki_cards/README.md

 In order to set these options, edit `config.py` file.
 #####
 Run `start.bat` or `start.sh` depending on your operation system to start the program.
+The scripts contain instructions for activating venv before executing `main.py`, so it is presumed that you have created a virtual environment and installed required packets into it.
 It will be opened in terminal.
 You can use the program as it is, a learner's dictionary/agregator, which may prove useful, since the program combines the best traits of two sources